eWert-Online/OSnap/README.md

 ### Global Config

 The global config file has to be named `osnap.config.json` and lives in the root folder of your project (where your `package.json` is located).
+If you want to have the config file in a different location, you may specify the `--config` option as a cli option.

 The following options are available: